hchiam/learning-tailwind-css/README.md

 A CSS utility framework.
 Don't look like a standard Bootstrap site.
 Configurable with a JS config file.
 Extendible with custom classes.
 (Customizability built in, but the documentation has a lot of examples of elements with classes.)

+Tailwind utility classes are like Bootstrap utility classes, but without any defaults imposed.
+I like to think of it like this: "additive" (Tailwind) vs "adjust" (Bootstrap).

 (**_EDIT:_** A quick tutorial / crash course / template: <https://github.com/hchiam/learning-tailwind-css/tree/master/another-tutorial>)

 ## To run the example in this repo: